About the Author

 And it’s all been just for the fun of it.
 No commuting.
 Pure Touring.

-Before that, I lead a mostly normal life.
+Before that, I led a mostly normal life.
 I was born and spent my early years in the Sydney suburb of Lakemba.
 I later lived on a farm in the Sydney suburb of West Pennant Hills.
 I spent a few years in a religious order immersed in Scholastic philosophy and theology.
 I did law at Sydney University.
 Then spent 19 years in the Australian Diplomatic Service and another 15 years in other Australian government departments.